coverclock/com-diag-diminuto/README.md

 * luxrheostat - LED and lux sensor rheostat (Pin, Modulator, I2C).
 * pinchange - Multiplexing of GPIO pins (Pin).
 * pintest - Setting and getting GPIO pins (Pin).
+* walker - Walk the file system tree starting at a specified root.

-(These are functional tests that use hardware test fixtures I cobbled together specifically for this purpose.)
+(Some of these are functional tests that use hardware test fixtures I cobbled together specifically for this purpose.)

 # Directories